How Asbestos Exposure can lead to lung cancer

 - Coughed-up blood

 - Neck or face swelling

 - Loss of appetite and weight loss Fatigue Anemia

 Determining the extent of asbestos-related lung damage

 Your medical professional may recommend a series of tests to determine the effects of asbestos on your lungs.
 These tests may include a chest X-ray.
 While an X-ray cannot indicate asbestos fiber in the lungs, it can help to identify early signs of lung disease.

 Computed tomography (CT) scans produce pictures of the lungs from a variety of angles and can be effective in detecting lung abnormalities.
 The most effective test is a lung biopsy, which can identify asbestos fibers in lung tissue.

 If you live in West Virginia and believe exposure to asbestos has damaged your lungs, get help from a medical professional and seek counsel from experienced attorneys.

-If you or a loved one has contracted lung cancer as a result of asbestos exposure, call the Prim Law Firm, PLLC at 304-721-4619 or contact us online today.
+If you or a loved one has contracted lung cancer as a result of asbestos exposure, call a lung cancer attorney from the Prim Law Firm, at 304-721-4619 or contact us online today.
 You pay no attorney’s fee unless we recover for you.